Cosmoscow International Contemporary Art Fair

 The 6th Cosmoscow fait took place on September 7–9, 2018, at Moscow's Gostiny Dvor.
 Its three-day public programme saw a growing number of 19 000 visitors and the record number of 66 participants from Russia, Europe, America, and Middle East representing 250 contemporary artists from around the world.
 Cosmoscow 2018 programming featured 7 curated sections.
 It also included “What we are made of” exhibition of contemporary Qatari art held within the Year of Culture Qatar-Russia 2018.
 The exposition brought together a curated selection of Qatari artists from different generations, showcasing the remarkable historical development of the artistic avant-garde in Qatar.
 The exhibition was curated by Reem Fadda, one of the leading experts in Middle Eastern art.
 At the fair opening, Credit Suisse and Cosmoscow announced the laureate of their joint award for young artistic talent in Russia.
 Asya Marakulina from Saint Petersburg was selected the winner by the international jury.
 As part of partnership with the Pushkin State Museum of Fine Arts, 2018 Museum of the Year, Cosmoscow announced the donation of 5 works by 2018 Artist of the Year Taus Makhacheva for the new collection of media art formed as a part of the Pushkin Museum XXI programme.

-The 7th edition of the fair took place at the Gostiny Dvor on September 6–8, 2019.
-The Preview and the three-day public program Cosmoscow saw a record total of over 22,000 visitors.
-The fair presented 67 galleries and over 300 artists from 14 countries.
-The Embassy of the State of Qatar to the Russian Federation and Qatar Airways presented the “White Sun” exhibition.
-The project combined the work of photographers and the installation by the Soundwalk Collective exploring the historical context of Qatar.
-At the opening of the fair, Russian artist Igor Samolet was awarded the Credit Suisse and Cosmoscow Prize for Young Artists presented for the fourth time.
-The Moscow Museum of Modern Art which was celebrating its anniversary was named Cosmoscow Museum of the Year and, as part of the annual program for replenishing museum collections, the Cosmoscow Foundation acquired Ilya Dolgov’s work “The Reef” and donated it to MMOMA.
-The Foundation was also represented at the fair by other programs: the MishMash duo with a ‘microspective’ of their work was named the Artist of the Year, while the Zarya Center for Contemporary Art, Vladivostok became the Institution of the Year.
-The latter displayed works of those artists and groups who became noticeable thanks to the activities of the Center.
-The Artwin Gallery received the Best Booth award.